dvdgeroconnell/PODA-coursework/README.md

 This file contains the instructions on what to submit for the Principles of Data Analytics assessment.
 A snapshot is stored here for completeness.

 ### README (this document)
 Information on the repository contents and instructions on how to view the *penguins.ipynb* notebook.
-It is written in Markdown.
+The README is written in Markdown.

 ## How To Use
-Jupyter notebooks may in general be opened in any appropriate editor.
-They both include Markdown test and Python code.
+Jupyter notebooks include both Markdown test and Python code, and may be opened in any appropriate editor, as long as they don't use extended syntax only supported by specific editors.

+#### Notes
-Any package dependencies are captured as import commands.
+- Any package dependencies are captured as import commands.
-Visual Studio Code version 1.88.0 was used to develop this notebook.
+- Visual Studio Code version 1.88.0 was used to develop this notebook.
-The Python 3.11.7 kernel was used to run the code.
+- The Python 3.11.7 kernel was used to run the code.
-For the versions of the other packages used, please see the **Packages Used** section of the *penguins.ipynb* notebook.
+- For the versions of the other packages used, please see the **Packages Used** section of the *penguins.ipynb* notebook.

 The following clickable link was generated in [openincolab.com](https://openincolab.com) to open the *penguins.ipynb* notebook in Google Colab.
 <a target="_blank" href="https://colab.research.google.com/github/dvdgeroconnell/PODA-coursework/blob/main/penguins.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>